-A small boutique winery passionately run by a mother-and-daughter team, Serendipity’s bistro has an outside courtyard with wrought iron tables and chairs overlooking its vineyards.
+A small boutique winery passionately run by a mother-and-daughter team, Serendipity’s bistro has an outside courtyard patio, with wrought iron tables and chairs overlooking its vineyards.
+As it has a roof, heaters and retractable side screens, you can still sit “outside” even if it rains or the weather is cool.
 You can see the chef cooking inside a small open kitchen at one side of the courtyard.

 Judy (the owner and mom) is a lover of food-and-wine pairings, and she offered to bring us one plate at a time, which could be shared among four people.
 With each plate, we received a different paired wine.